Dr Lisa Newington BSc (Hons), MSc, PhD

 In 2012 I was awarded a one-year BRC Allied Health Professional Research Training Fellowship, with Guy’s and St Thomas’ NHS Foundation Trust and King’s College London, where I developed a qualitative research project to explore researchers’ and clinicians’ views of recruiting to clinical research.

-I have been involved with the MRC Lifecourse Epidemiology Unit since 2014 when I was awarded an NIHR/HEE Wessex Allied Health Professional Research Internship.
-Together with my supervisors, Dr Karen Walker-Bone (MRC Lifecourse Epidemiology Unit), Prof Jo Adams (Faculty of Health Sciences) and Prof David Warwick (University Hospital Southampton NHS Foundation Trust), I developed a programme of research to investigate return to work after carpal tunnel release.
+I have been involved with the MRC Lifecourse Epidemiology Centre since 2014 when I was awarded an NIHR/HEE Wessex Allied Health Professional Research Internship.
+Together with my supervisors, Dr Karen Walker-Bone (MRC Lifecourse Epidemiology Centre), Prof Jo Adams (Faculty of Health Sciences) and Prof David Warwick (University Hospital Southampton NHS Foundation Trust), I developed a programme of research to investigate return to work after carpal tunnel release.
 In 2015 I won an NIHR Doctoral Research Fellowship to complete this research as part of the Centre of Musculoskeletal Health and Work.
 I started my PhD in January 2016 and will explore the advice currently provided by clinicians concerning return to work after carpal tunnel release; when and how patients return to work post-operatively; and whether earlier return to work is associated with poorer outcomes.
 This information will be used to develop evidence-based practice guidelines.